Hazard Analysis Services

 - To present the results and considerations

-Risk Management Professionals engineers are highly experienced in facilitating HAZOP studies for a multitude of processes.
-Our engineers have broad process knowledge which provides efficient and cost-effective application of these risk analysis techniques for our clients.
+Risk Management Professionals engineers are highly experienced in facilitating HAZOP studies.
+Our engineers have broad process knowledge which provides efficient and cost-effective application for our clients.

 Layer of Protection Analysis (LOPA) and Safety Integrity Level (SIL) Assignment

-Risk Management Professionals conducts Safety Integrity Level (SIL) Reviews using a Layer of Protection Analysis (LOPA) to assign SIL values to the Safety Instrumented Systems.
+Risk Management Professionals conducts Safety Integrity Level (SIL) Reviews using a Layer of Protection Analysis (LOPA).
+LOPA is used to assign SIL values to the Safety Instrumented Systems (SIS).
 This approach meets the requirements of the IEC (International Electrotechnical Commission) standards, IEC 61508 and IEC 61511.
 The SIL Review is a method to establish a “fit-for-purpose” design of (instrumented) safety measures, which are able to mitigate process hazards with respect to safety, environmental consequences, and economic loss.

-The primary purpose of LOPA is to determine if there are sufficient layers of protection against an accident scenario (can the risk be tolerated?).
-A scenario may require one or more Independent Protection Layers (IPLs) depending on the process complexity and potential worst-case severity of a consequence.
-Additionally, LOPA is useful because it provides a consistent basis for judging whether there are sufficient IPLs to control the risk of an accident for a given scenario.
+The primary purpose of LOPA is to determine if there are sufficient layers of protection against an accident scenario.
+A scenario may require one or more Independent Protection Layers (IPLs) depending on the process complexity and severity of a consequence.
+Additionally, LOPA provides a consistent basis for judging whether there are sufficient IPLs to control the risk of an accident for a given scenario.
 When the estimated risk of a scenario is not acceptable, additional IPLs are added.
 Alternatives encompassing inherently safer design are evaluated as well.

 Hazard Identification (HAZID) Studies

-The Hazard Identification (HAZID) Study technique is a high level, systematic method for identifying potential health, safety, and environmental (HSE) hazards of a project, typically used in the early stages of design.
-Unlike a Hazard and Operability (HAZOP) Study that focuses on process hazards, the HAZID addresses all aspects of the project, from local issues associated with construction, commissioning, operation, and maintenance to external factors such as community impacts.
+The Hazard Identification (HAZID) Study technique is a high level, systematic method for identifying potential health, safety, and environmental (HSE) hazards.
+HAZID is typically used in the early stages of design and addresses local issues associated with construction, commissioning, operation, and maintenance to external factors such as community impacts.
 The potential hazards identified may include injury to plant personnel, property damage and loss of production, significant environmental impairment and off-site impacts.
 The objectives of a HAZID are to:

 - Identify the major HSE hazards associated with a project